pzhaojohnson/rnacanvas.embedded/README.md

 The RNAcanvas app can be added to any container node present in the document (not just the document body itself as shown in the example above).

+# Detailed documentation

+See the [full documentation](https://pzhaojohnson.github.io/rnacanvas.app-object/) for the RNAcanvas app object.